turingschool-examples/zooming-comets-0155/README.md

 ## Iteration 1 - Items, Attendees & Auctions

-Use TDD to create Item, Attendee, & Auction that will respond to the interaction pattern below:
+Use TDD to create Item, Attendee, & Auction that will respond to the interaction pattern below.
+Yes, this is 3 classes, but don't panic!
+They are starting very small and simple!:

 ```ruby
 pry(main)> require './lib/item'